TonytheDev01/Baseframe-semantic-homepage/README.md

 # Baseframe-semantic-homepage
-Asemantic, accessible personal homepage built with pure HTML
+A semantic, accessible personal homepage built with pure HTML Focused on structure, clean markup and acccessibilty- first